Limestone and turquoise waters

 When booking your boat tour, make sure to specify that you’re staying overnight and intend to get picked up again the following day.
 It also doesn’t hurt to double-check with the boat crew.

-Once you reach Koh Wua Talap, approach the visitor centre to check-in.
+Once you reach Koh Wua Ta Lap, approach the visitor centre to check in.

-How to get to Ang Thong National Marine Park
+Read moreHow to get to Ang Thong National Marine Park

-Tickets can be bought from most travel agents around Koh Samui, Koh Phangan, Koh Tao or from Surat Thani on the mainland.
-You can also ask at your hotel or even at many restaurants – it is Thailand, after all.
+You can even ask at your hotel or at many restaurants – it is Thailand, after all.

-It is certainly also possible to book your tour online (adlink).
+It’s certainly also possible to book your tour online (adlink).

-Overview: Ang Thong tours
+Read moreOverview: Ang Thong tours

 Some ferries can sail with up to 50 people and some even carry up to 100 people.

-Most tours make a stop at the emerald lake on Koh Mae Ko before heading to the national park’s headquarters at Koh Wua Talap.
+Most tours make a stop at the emerald lake on Koh Mae Ko before heading to the national park’s headquarters at Koh Wua Ta Lap.

 Speedboats might be able to cram in an extra stop.